-Things We Said Today is accompanied by brochure with an essay by Kate McNamara, Director of Galleries and Exhibitions at Otis College of Art and Design.
+Things We Said Today was accompanied by a brochure with an essay by Kate McNamara, Director of Galleries and Exhibitions at Otis College of Art and Design.

-Slumpies is presented as part of a citywide partnership of arts and educational institutions organized to recognize the outsized role greater Boston has played in the history and development of technology.
-The Institute of Contemporary Art/Boston has initiated this partnership to link concurrent exhibitions and programs related to the themes of the exhibition Art in the Age of the Internet, 1989 to Today, on view at the ICA from February 7–May 20, 2018.
-Information on all the exhibitions and programs can be found at: icaboston.org/aiai.
+Slumpies was presented as part of a citywide partnership of arts and educational institutions organized to recognize the outsized role greater Boston has played in the history and development of technology.
+The Institute of Contemporary Art/Boston initiated this partnership to link concurrent exhibitions and programs related to the themes of the exhibition Art in the Age of the Internet, 1989 to Today, on view at the ICA from February 7–May 20, 2018.

 Documents of Resistance & James McAnally